 8. Customer Relationships

-This is why a B2B marketer spends a lot of time serving relevant thought leadership content to deepen the customer’s knowledge of their product.
+This is why B2B marketing spends a lot of time serving relevant thought leadership content to deepen the customer’s knowledge of their product.

 A B2C marketer follows a different approach.
-They want to spend little time bringing a customer to their website and selling a product.
+They want to spend little time bringing and retaining customer to their website and selling a product.
 Because let’s face it.
 B2C buyers may not be investing in your company as much as you invest in them.

 9. Marketing Costs

-Needless to say, the marketing costs also mirror this huge gap between the budgets of B2B buyers and B2C buyers.
+Needless to say, the marketing costs also mirror this huge gap between the budgets of B2B vs. B2C marketing.
 As you can probably guess, how you market a $20,000 item will be drastically different from how you market a $100 product.

 Whereas, for B2C buyers, the quantity of the audience matters more than the quality.
 With a lower price point, a B2C business requires more purchases to reach its revenue goals.
 This means more frequent advertising campaigns with smaller budgets.